cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Dead Code Elimination also inspects your code and prints out suspicious variables:
 * _Unused variables_: those are the variables that were, or could be, eliminated.
 On `basic` level, some unused variables might not be reported.
-* _Uninitialized variables_: those are variables that are read by the program, but never written to.
+* _Uninitialized variables_: those are global variables that are read by the program, but never written to.
-  (The [Data Flow Optimization](#data-flow-optimization) performs a more thorough analysis which is able to detect variables that might be read by the program before they were first written to.
-A single variable might be therefore reported as uninitialized twice.)
+  (The [Data Flow Optimization](#data-flow-optimization) detects uninitialized local and function variables.)

 Both cases deserve closer inspection, as they might be a result of a typo in a variable name.

 ## Single Step Elimination